github/text-expander-element/README.md

 - `key`: The matched key; for example: `:`.
 - `item`: The selected item.
 This would be one of the `[role=option]`.
 Use this to work out the `value`.
 - `value`: A null value placeholder to replace the query.
 To replace the text query, simply re-assign this value.
+- `continue`: A boolean value to specify whether to continue autocompletion after inserting a value.
+Defaults to `false`.
+If set to `true`, will not add a space after inserted value and will keep firing the `text-expander-change` event.

 ```js
 const expander = document.querySelector('text-expander')